bedecarroll/blog/content/posts/2013-11-15-the-internet-fishing-trawler-where-do-i-work-edition.md

     UID0 privileges.
 Thankfully due to the power of open source it was stopped.
 Ed Felten has
     [a great write up on the incident](https://freedom-to-tinker.com/blog/felten/the-linux-backdoor-attempt-of-2003/).
-    I wonder how many are lurking out there&#8230;
+    I wonder how many are lurking out there...